-When I first flew into Mexico City, it was for an overnight layover and I initially just planned on sleeping at the airport.
-The travel bug bit me a bit too hard and after two months in South America, I decided that I wasn’t quite done traveling yet.
+When I first flew into Mexico City, it was for an overnight layover.
+I initially just planned on sleeping at the airport.
+My layover was only about six hours long, surely not long enough to leave and adequately explore the city.
+However, the travel bug bit me a bit too hard.
+After two months in South America, I decided that I wasn’t quite ready to end my trip just yet.
 Part of it was also that I would have loved to just sleep in a bed that night.

-I booked a hostel in La Condesa district and purposely missed my flight.
-Three days later, I flew out of Mexico City amazed at how I had never even once considered going here.
+I booked a hostel in the La Condesa district and intentionally missed my flight.
+It’d be only about $100 to book another flight home, and I decided that was more than worth it to squeeze the last few drops of adventure out of my journey.
+Three days later, I flew out of Mexico City amazed at how I had never even once considered visiting.
 It is a premier travel destination and an incredible city to live or work in.

 1. You can live large on a budget

-Mexico City is one of the cheapest cities in the world for a lot of things.
-Food, accommodation, transportation, to name a few.
+Mexico City is one of the cheapest big cities in the world.
+Food, accommodation, and transportation are extraordinarily affordable, just to name a few things.
 Considering those are probably the biggest things you spend your money on while traveling, going to Mexico City means one of two things.
 You can stretch your money out and travel longer-term OR you can ball out and live a life of luxury for a few days.
 Whether it’s poppin’ bottles at the club or treating yourself to spa days and shopping, Mexico City is a perfect city for the bad and boujee.

-2. The city is clean, modern, and as trendy as any city out there
+2. Mexico City is as modern and trendy as any city out there

 3. The nightlife in Mexico City is comparable to any party destination worldwide

 This is where Mexico City really shines for me.
 I felt like a rockstar at some of the places I was partying at.
-From the trendy bars at La Condesa to the booming mega clubs, Mexico city is an incredibly fun city.
-The people of Mexico love to party and luckily, there are plenty of nightlife districts for any type of nightlife-goer.
+From the trendy bars at La Condesa to the booming mega clubs, Mexico City is an incredibly fun city.
+The people of Mexico love to party.
+Luckily, there are plenty of nightlife districts for any type of nightlife-goer.
 Roma Norte and La Condesa are home to some of the trendiest bars, providing a killer combination of ambiance and delicious drinks.

 From beer gardens to discreet cocktail bars, there are plenty of options for whatever type of night out you are trying to have.
 Make a fool of yourself at a salsa bar?
 Sure thing.
 Request your own playlist from the mariachi band at the local cantina?
 Of course.
 Welcome to Mexico.
 Don’t let your dreams be dreams.

-4. It is an underrated and often overlooked travel destination
+4. Mexico City is an often overlooked travel destination

 5. Many historic ruins can be found inside the city, and Teotihuacan is just outside of the city